 - The top line in the table identifies the type of streamflow statistics for which the basin characteristics were measured.

-- If the ungaged site has a basin boundary in two or more regions, header lines appear above the basin characteristics listed for each region.
+- If the drainage basin for the ungaged site is within two or more regions, header lines appear above the basin characteristics listed for each region.
 This line contains the percentage of the basin area that is within the region, the name of the region and the drainage area, in square miles, in the region.

-- The second column, named Value, contains the values of the basin characteristics.
-These values are for the entire area of the drainage basin, not just the values within the region.
+- The Value column contains the measured values of the basin characteristics.
+When a selected site has drainage area in multiple regions, the values shown are for the entire drainage area, not just the specific region.

 - In the example above, the mean basin elevation computed for the site is lower than the minimum value shown for region 2.
 Because of this, the message “below min value 2966.3” is shown along with the value in the Value column in the table.
 In addition, the message “Warning: some parameters are outside the suggested range.
 Estimates will be extrapolations with unknown errors” appears below the table.